karenmeep/karenmeep.github.io/_posts/2016-01-02-side-effects.md

 >
 > -- <cite>Unix Philosophy</cite>

 I surprised my users.
-They thought they were doing one thing (getting a url) when in fact they were (also) doing another (opening a dialog for the user to save their site).
+They thought they were doing one thing (getting a URL) when in fact they were (also) doing another (opening a dialog for the user to save their site).
 I created a bad developer experience.

 Developers using the SDK quickly caught on to the fact that the function also forces the user to save the site, and abused it.
 They used it to create flows that badly effected our overall user experience.
 For the longest time, as we avoided making breaking changes, we had to put up with what I had put out (until we were able to support option #3).

 I argue that an SDK function should do one thing and nothing else.
 It should have **no side effects**.

-I argue that in the work of SDKs and APIs, functions and endpoints that have side effects should be defined as dangerous, as they are unreliable.
-It’s hard to rely on code that _maybe also does this other thing_.
+In the practice of SDKs and APIs, functions and endpoints that have side effects should be defined as dangerous, as they are unreliable.
+It’s risky to rely on code that _maybe also does this other thing_.

 I am happy to say that a few months ago when I was approached with a similar request, I shot it down.